RightToAskOrg/righttoask-docs/API.md

 - ID
 - PK<sub>ID</sub> = the public key associated with that ID
+- PR - most recent published root
+- Pending (bool) - An indication of whether this value is still pending (i.e. not incorporated into PR)
 - Ssig = signature<sub>server</sub>(h(ID,PK<sub>ID</sub>))

-**Query tallies**

-No input.

-The server returns:

-- T = current tally updates for everything that has been decrypted in this epoch so far
-- SSig = signature<sub>server</sub>(h(T))
+(**Question: Think about exactly what verification info we want with the PK - do we need the current root?
+Do we need the server to sign it?
+Should you get back either a sig or a BB inclusion proof depending on whether it has already been included?**)

+(**Question: Earlier verisons had separate queries for questions/question_edits and for tallies.
+I'm not sure this is useful, so I've deleted them.
+We could, however, consider various kinds of search-based updates, e.g. all the questions posted by one user, or for answers or tallies for the questions that you asked.
+This would be easy - the question is whether you would ever _not_ want everything else as well.**)

-(**Question: Can we deal elegantly with successive updates through the epoch? i.e. to make it obvious/easy to check that something you were told is subsequently included?
+(**Question: Need to make it obvious/easy to check that something you were told is subsequently included.
 Need to think about the data structure a little.
 It probably works out fine if we simply make a Merkle leaf out of each batch decryption - clients can then verify inclusion later, though they obviously can't verify if something was withheld.**)

 (**Question: should a query answer include only the updates since the last epoch?
 Or should it include the state as at the last BB update too?
 If the latter, should it include an inclusion proof?
 Should an explicit commitment to current state be part of each epoch's BB data?
 If so the answer to a query would be a proven state - as at the last epoch - plus an unproven current update.
-Actually perhaps decoupling these is good - we say you can request a proven tally of the prior epoch (below), but separately (here) you can query the update that isn't yet on the BB.**)
+Actually perhaps decoupling these is good - we say you can request a proven tally of the prior epoch (below), but separately (here) you can query without verification, including updates that aren't yet on the BB.**)

 (**Question: we want a way to query earlier questions, e.g. for previous epochs, if the client has been offline for a while.
 We could implement this as either (1) amending the above query to include a root hash R, i.e. interpret this as a query for the questions since R, or (2) change the verification f'ns below so that rather than asking for something specific, you're simply asking for inclusion-proven list of all questions (or keys) between two updates.
 (2) seems better.
 Which then means we need to consider completeness proofs, i.e. is it possible, without seeing the whole tree, to verify that you've seen _all_ the questions or all the decrypted tallies?
 I assume we can do this simply with a counter, but it's not obvious.**)